American Council on the Teaching of Foreign Languages: The Language Educator

 The Language Educator (TLE) magazine is ACTFL's membership publication.
 TLE is published quarterly with issues available to members in print and for digital download and via a mobile app.

 ACTFL language proficiency guidelines

 The ACTFL Proficiency Guidelines provide a means of assessing the proficiency of a foreign language speaker.
-It is widely used in schools and universities in the United States and the ACTFL Oral Proficiency Interview is the most widely used oral proficiency test in North America.
+It is widely used in schools and universities in the United States.

 The guidelines are broken up into different proficiency levels: